russrimm/CopilotStudioWalkthroughs/README.md

 1. **User Verification**: Before issuing a Temporary Access Pass, the agent conducts a thorough identity verification process using information that only the legitimate user should know.
 This multi-question approach significantly reduces the risk of unauthorized access.

 2. **Limited Lifetime**: The Temporary Access Pass is configured with a short lifetime (60 minutes) and set as single-use only, minimizing the window of opportunity for potential misuse.
-It is important to note that the minimum Temporary Access Pass lifetime is 60 minutes.
+It is important to note that the minimum Temporary Access Pass lifetime is 10 minutes and it is recommended to use the minimum value for security reasons.
+The TAP issued is also set to only allow a single use.

 3. **Secure Credential Storage**: As a security best practice, the solution stores client IDs, tenant IDs, and secret keys in Azure Key Vault rather than embedding them directly in the flows.
 For proof-of-concept environments, these can optionally be stored in environment variables, though this is not recommended for production deployments.